Sopitta/predict_traffic_accidents/README.md

 ## End point
-the project endpoint is at https://predictaccidents.herokuapp.com/ The post request format is a json body shown below \\
+the project endpoint is at https://predictaccidents.herokuapp.com/ The post request format is a json body shown below <br>
 `{'Category':'Alkoholunfälle','Type':'insgesamt','Year':'2021','Month':'01'}`